Yuk L. Yung

-Yuk-ling Yung (翁玉林 (Wóng Yùlín)) is an American scientist who has been a Professor of Planetary Science at the California Institute of Technology from 1986 to present.
+Yuk-ling Yung (翁玉林 (Wóng Yùlín); August 23, 1946 – March 16, 2026) was a Hong Kong physicist who was a Professor of Planetary Science at the California Institute of Technology from 1986.

-Biography
+Life and career

 Education

-He was educated at the University of California, Berkeley, earning B.S. in Engineering Physics, with honors, and at Harvard University, acquiring a Ph.D. in Physics in 1974.
+Yung was educated at the University of California, Berkeley, earning B.S. in Engineering Physics, with honors, and at Harvard University, acquiring a Ph.D. in Physics in 1974.

 Specialization

-Yung specializes in the physics and chemistry of planetary atmospheres.
-He has worked on a number of NASA projects including Galileo, Cassini-Huygens, and the Earth Observing System.
+Yung specialized in the physics and chemistry of planetary atmospheres.
+He worked on a number of NASA projects including Galileo, Cassini-Huygens, and the Earth Observing System.